-18) Eligibility
+17) Eligibility

 Teams will consist of undergraduate students enrolled at host university along with a faculty advisor.
 There are no restrictions on the degree programs for student team members, and multidisciplinary teams are encouraged.
-There is no limit to the total amount of students permitted in a team.
+There is no limit to the total number of students permitted in a team.

-19) Forfeiting
+18) Forfeiting